CDC ends reporting of COVID cases on cruise ships

 Cruise ship companies and municipalities that depend on the tourism that the ships facilitate have continuously fought back against restrictions placed on cruise ships.
 The CDC’s authority over cruise ship guidance has been brought under legal question, with its power attenuated or halted by courts at various points.

-Florida Gov. Ron DeSantis (R), who fought back against the enforcement of nearly all COVID-19 restrictions, vowed last year that he would take all legal measures he could to end the enforcement of the CDC’s guidelines.
+Florida Gov. Ron DeSantis, who fought back against the enforcement of nearly all COVID-19 restrictions, vowed last year that he would take all legal measures he could to end the enforcement of the CDC’s guidelines.